giro3d-org/piero/CONTRIBUTING.md

 ### Triaging issues

-Any contributor is welcomed to help triaging existing issues, but requires a bit of understanding of Giro3D internals.
+Any contributor is welcomed to help triaging existing issues, but requires a bit of understanding of Piero internals.

 Triaging consists mainly in settings labels.
 Labels provide a clear view on what an issue is about.
 There are multiple categories of labels: